MrYsLab/s3-extend/docs/python_3_7_install.md

-## Python 3.7 Verification
+## Python 3.7 (or newer) Verification

-The Scratch 3 OneGPIO extension servers utilize the latest advances in the Python 3.7 asyncio library.
+The Scratch 3 OneGPIO extension servers utilize the latest advances in the Python 3 asyncio library.
 Python 3.7 or later is required to run the servers.

-To check if you have Python 3.7 installed open a command window and
+To check if you have Python 3.7 (or newer) installed open a command window and
 type:

 ```